-- (ii) Incorporation of a modified grid road layout with high connectivity and responsiveness to topography; - (iii) Continuation of an esplanade road (Copeland Drive) which, together with the linear park, extends southward past Residential Sector Seven and under the North-South Arterial Road.
-This road will allow a strong sense of community "ownership" of the adjacent Central Open Space Precinct and provide opportunities for casual surveillance of the open space and associated pathways; - (iv) Provision for possible bus routes along the extension of Copeland Drive and an east-west running collector road through the sector; - (v) Inclusion of roads and paths running generally north-south and east-west to allow movement corridors and visual linkages to the linear park as well as to the adjacent Central Open Space Precinct.
-The east-west collector road is also aligned with a pedestrian / cyclist crossing of the adjacent Central Open Space Precinct; - (vi) Location of small lot housing generally on more gentle topography; - (vii) Location of larger lots generally on steeper topography and/or with outlooks to the linear park; and - (viii) Streets aligned to minimise rear drainage where practicable.
+- (ii) Incorporation of a modified grid road layout with high connectivity and responsiveness to topography; - (iii) Provision for widened collector road reserves (within and adjacent to the sector), allowing for attractively landscaped entries off Discovery Drive.
+These widened road reserves will allow for the planting of additional trees along the verge than would normally be provided along a standard collector road; - (iv) Provision for a bus route along the adjacent extension of Discovery Drive; - (v) Inclusion of roads and paths running generally north-south and east-west to allow movement corridors and visual linkages to the local and linear parks within adjacent sectors; - (vi) Location of small lot housing generally on more gentle topography and in close proximity to the proposed village and local park; - (vii) Location of traditional lots generally on steeper topography and/or with outlooks to the widened collector roads; and - (viii) Streets aligned to minimise rear drainage where practicable.